-- Delete Waypoint: Will delete the selected waypoint. - 🗹 Edit Waypoint: Allows you to manually enter its coordinate, name and detail information.
+- Delete Waypoint: Will delete the selected waypoint. - 🗹 Edit Waypoint: Allows you to manually enter its coordinate, name and detail information. - Select Color & Symbol: Choose a color and icon for your waypoint.
+As default we use a red star.

 Figure 2.17: Adding a new waypoint by tapping > 2 sec - Move the waypoint by dragging it over the map - Modifying the name or detail of the waypoint - Entering the exact coordinates or title and detail information